OneOfThePetes/Change-TwitterProfile/README.md

 PowerShell 6 and up also work!
 (Untested on Linux and Mac) Older versions of windows will require a Windows PowerShell update (or PowerShell core download) My script handles running PowerShell with the correct TLS type for really old Windows versions (like Server 2012 R2, where I run my script)

+Credits:

+This script uses some functions from the awesome PSTwitterAPI PowerShell Module: https://github.com/mkellerman/PSTwitterAPI.
+It is unlikely that you will need to download the whole module to run this script, as I have included the functions in my script.

+Figuring out how to upload the images in chunks was a pain in the ass!
+I need to credit MyTwitter: https://github.com/MyTwitter/MyTwitter as their way of solving this issue was an inspiration for me, and essentially helped me complete the goals of my script.